Basic policy construction in Cedar

 @annotationname("annotation value")

-The following example shows two annotations that could be part of a policy.
+The following example shows three annotations that could be part of a policy.

 @advice("My advice")